The base of this salad consists of raw kale and raw Brussels sprouts. And I know, you’re probably thinking one of two thoughts:

 • You want me to serve kale AND Brussels sprouts raw??
 Are you crazy?

 I get those concerns and doubts, trust me!
-In fact, my boyfriend voiced them to me the first time I made this salad.
-Then he tried it and took it back!
+In fact, my partner voiced them to me the first time I made this salad.
+Then he tried it and took back what he said!

 First things first, you do need to shred the kale fairly finely and the Brussels sprouts very thinly.
 I recommend using the slicing attachment of your food processor to easily and quickly slice the Brussels sprouts thinly.
 If you don’t have one, you can slice them by hand (it just takes more time and upper body work).